 The Caterpillars of this species construct a case from two oval pieces of dead foodplant leaf joined with silk, one piece larger than the other.
 The caterpillars are thought to feed on dead leaves of:

 The caterpillars pupate in their case.

-The adult moth of this species has pale brown wings, with purplish-brown patches on the forewings, and dark margins on the hindwings.
+The adult moth of this species has pale forewings each with a variable brown pattern, often with a dark spot near the middle.
+The hindwings are pale brown with dark margins.
+The antennae are noticeably banded.
 It has a wingspan of about 2 cms.

 The species has been observed in the east of Australia, including:

 Oecophorine Genera of Australia I: The Wingia Group (Lepidoptera: Oecophoridae),

 Monographs on Australian Lepidoptera Volume 3,

 Proceedings of the Linnean Society of New South Wales,

 (updated 11 May 2009, 10 January 2015, 18 November 2020, 28 January 2021)